cloudydaiyz/qa-pup/README.md

 This repository contains the frontend, backend, and infrastructure for the project.
 </p>

+## Limits

+- 1 scheduled test run a day
+- 3 manually triggered test runs a day max
+- No one can trigger a test run if
+	- a test run is already running
+	- the current time is within 1 hr of a scheduled run's start time
+- 10 emails get notified on test run completion max

+## Enjoy!

 <p align="center">
 <img alt="Pups" width="200" height="200" src="./assets/pups.png" />
 </p>